-As a result, anti-corruption codes and guidelines, due diligence investigations of consultants, business partners or merger targets, contractual penalties, extensive training, internal investigations, compliance audits and discipline for transgressions, have become familiar elements of corporate compliance programmes.
+As a result, anti-corruption codes and guidelines, due diligence investigations of consultants, business partners or merger targets, contractual penalties, extensive training, internal investigations, compliance audits and discipline for transgressions have all become familiar elements of corporate compliance programmes.
 The OECD's Good Practice Guidance on Internal Controls, Ethics and Compliance, issued on 18 February 2010, is directed squarely at companies, business organisations and professional associations, and identifies a number of recognised elements of effective compliance programmes:

-- a strong commitment from senior management;
+- · a strong commitment from senior management;

 - a clearly articulated anti-bribery policy;

 - accountability and oversight;

 - specific measures applicable to subsidiaries that are directed at the areas of highest risk;

-- internal controls;
+- · internal controls;

-- documented training;
+- · documented training;

-- appropriate disciplinary procedures; and
+- · appropriate disciplinary procedures; and

-- modes for providing guidance and reporting violations.
+- · modes for providing guidance and reporting violations.

-This guidance is noteworthy both because it is one of the first treatybased articulations of effective anti-bribery compliance standards and because, on close reading, it emphasises some elements that have received less attention in traditional compliance programmes.
+This guidance is noteworthy both because it is one of the first treaty-based articulations of effective anti-bribery compliance standards and because, on close reading, it emphasises some elements that have received less attention in traditional compliance programmes.

 In September 2016, the International Organization for Standardization (ISO) published the final version of its new standard on anti-bribery management systems, ISO 37001, which was developed over the course of four years with the active participation of experts from 37 countries.
 The standard is designed to be used as a benchmark by independent, third-party auditors to certify compliance programmes.
 In terms of substance, the standard largely tracks the OECD's Good Practice Guidance and guidance previously published by UK and US enforcement authorities.
 Thus, the key substantive aspects of ISO 37001 will be largely familiar to experienced compliance professionals.
 What is as yet unclear, however, is the level of deference that enforcement authorities around the world will provide to the new standard.
 Although seeking to obtain ISO 37001 certification may help to demonstrate a company's commitment to compliance, such a certification is unlikely to shield a company facing an investigation by enforcement authorities.
 Furthermore, there are a host of questions surrounding the new standard, which lacks detail on certain areas of concern.
 For instance, how responsive will ISO 37001 be to the evolving compliance expectations of relevant enforcement authorities?
-At the very least, companies that have yet to establish mature compliance environments should find the ISO 37001 standard to be useful metric as should vendors aiming to work for multinational companies, which can use an ISO certification to help establish their anti-corruption credentials during corporate due diligence.
+At the very least, companies that have yet to establish mature compliance environments should find the ISO 37001 standard to be a useful metric, as should vendors aiming to work for multinational companies, which can use an ISO certification to help establish their anti-corruption credentials during corporate due diligence.

 Against this backdrop, the expert summaries of countries' anticorruption laws and enforcement policies that this volume comprises are becoming an essential resource.
 It is within this legal framework that the implementation of anti-corruption conventions and the investigations and enforcement actions against those suspected of violations will play out.
-Our thanks to those firms that have contributed to this volume for their timely summaries and for the valuable insights they provide.
+Our thanks to those firms that have contributed to this edition for their timely summaries and for the valuable insights they provide.
+"The team remains client-focused, efficient, and are very knowledgeable, not only of the law, but practically speaking of how you can address risks and analyze issues whilst still getting the work done."